 Quick Story Idea Generator Stories The theme of this story: dark quest.
 The main characters: unbalanced hero and humble secret agent.
+The major event of the story: repentance.
+The theme of this story: light-hearted horror.
+The theme of this story: metaphorical adventure.
+The theme of this story: noir slice-of-life.
+The theme of this story: parody revenge.
+The theme of this story: serious adventure.
+The theme of this story: surreal romance.
+The theme of this story: wacky slice-of-life.
+The theme of this story: weird revenge.
+The theme of this story: weird thriller.
 Magazine - Why Women Still Can’t Have It All The culture of “time macho”—a relentless competition to work harder, stay later, pull more all-nighters, travel around the world and bill the extra hours that the international date line affords you—remains astonishingly prevalent among professionals today.
 Nothing captures the belief that more time equals more value better than the cult of billable hours afflicting large law firms across the country and providing exactly the wrong incentives for employees who hope to integrate work and family.
 Yet even in industries that don’t explicitly reward sheer quantity of hours spent on the job, the pressure to arrive early, stay late, and be available, always, for in-person meetings at 11 a.m. on Saturdays can be intense.
 But more time in the office does not always mean more “value added”—and it does not always add up to a more successful organization.
 Clients come first, always, and sometimes burning the midnight oil really does make the difference between success and failure.
 Enlisting Men